aymerick/kowa/README.md

 Setup the database and the upload dir:

-    $ ./kowa setup -u `/path/to/kowa-client/public/upload`
+    $ ./kowa setup

-The `-u` flag is mandatory and indicates where uploaded files are stored (ie. the `/public/upload` directory of `kowa-client`).

 Add a user with two sites:

     $ ./kowa add_user mike mike@asso.ninja Michelangelo TMNT pizzaword
-    $ ./kowa add_site site1 'My First Site' mike -t `/path/to/kowa-themes` -u `/path/to/kowa-client/public/upload`
+    $ ./kowa add_site site1 'My First Site' mike
-    $ ./kowa add_site site2 'My Second Site' mike -t `/path/to/kowa-themes` -u `/path/to/kowa-client/public/upload`
+    $ ./kowa add_site site2 'My Second Site' mike

 Start server:

-    $ ./kowa server -s -t `/path/to/kowa-themes` -u `/path/to/kowa-client/public/upload`
+    $ ./kowa server

-  - The `-s` flag activates serving of static sites.
-  - The `-t` flag points to the `kowa-themes` directory that you previously cloned.

 The server is now waiting for API requests on port `35830` and serves generated sites on port `48910`.

-## Configuration file

-If you want to get rid of passing flags to `kowa` commands, just create a `$HOME/.kowa/config.toml` config file, with [TomML](https://github.com/toml-lang/toml) syntax like that:

-    upload_dir = "/path/to/kowa-client/public/upload"
-    themes_dir = "/path/to/kowa-themes"
-    serve_output = true

-Now, you can start the server without flags:

-    $ ./kowa server

 ## Development workflow

-When you change server code, you have to rebuild it with `go build` and restart it.
+When you change server code, you have to rebuild it with `make build` and restart it.

 When you change a `SASS` file in a theme you don't have to rebuild the server, but you have to rebuild the theme, for example: